Kanosh, Utah

 Kanosh (/kəˈnɒʃ/ kə-NOSH) is a town in Millard County, Utah, United States.
 The population was 508 at the 2020 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.9 square miles (2.2 km^{2}), all land.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
-According to the Köppen Climate Classification system, Kanosh has a humid continental climate, abbreviated "Dfb" on climate maps.